 As noted in How to View a Solar Eclipse Safely, with one notable exception it is never safe to look directly at the Sun through a telescope, binoculars, or camera lens without a solar filter.
-That exception is during totality, when the dazzlingly bright solar surface is completely blocked by the Moon.
+That exception is during totality, the total phase of a total solar eclipse, when the dazzlingly bright solar surface is completely blocked by the Moon (which will happen only if you're within the path of the Moon's dark shadow).
 But totality is fleeting.
-Most of the time during an eclipse you’ll be watching the partial phases, during which filters are always required.
+Most of the time during a solar eclipse you’ll be watching the partial phases, during which filters are always required.

-Telescopes, binoculars, and cameras need solar filters for two reasons: to protect them from intense sunlight and to ensure that you don’t accidentally look at the Sun through an unfiltered instrument.
+Telescopes, binoculars, and cameras need solar filters for two reasons: (1) to protect them from intense sunlight and heat and (2) to ensure that you don’t accidentally look at the Sun through an unfiltered instrument.
 In every case, the solar filter must be attached to the front of your telescope, binoculars, or camera lens.
 This ensures that the Sun’s light and heat are kept out of the optics.

 Make sure the filter is attached securely so it won’t pop off if your instrument is bumped or the wind suddenly gusts — but not so securely that you can't remove it easily at the beginning of totality!